Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations: Methods

-and $V_{nm}(z,z^\prime)$ is a non-local potential from $V_{\text{qw}}$ whose form is given in Ref.~\cite{Burt1988}.
-The non-local and inter-band nature of the potential arises from the Fourier components of $V_{\text{qw}}$ in the outer-half of the Brillouin zone, i.e.\ for large wavevectors $|k| > \pi/(2\lambda)$.
-Assuming that $V_{\text{qw}}$ is slowly varying compared to $\lambda$, these Fourier components are insignificant, and we can ignore all non-local and inter-band components in $V_{nm}(z,z^\prime)$.
-In other words, there is a separation of length scales, which leads to the following \textit{local} approximation \cite{Burt1988} for Eq.~(\ref{EnvEq}):
+Up to this point, the expansion of Eq.~(\ref{EnvExp}) and the following equations are exact.
+However, the Schr\"odinger-like, coupled envelope equations, Eq.~(\ref{EnvEq}), can be effectively decoupled via a canonical transformation, yielding the much simpler result, $\psi(z)\approx F_0(z)U_0(z)$, where $F_0(z)$ satisfies an effective mass equation.
+To derive this result, we note that the non-local and inter-band nature of the potential $V_{nm}(z,z')$ arises from the Fourier components of $V_{\text{qw}}$ in the outer-half of the Brillouin zone, i.e.\ for large wavevectors $|k| > \pi/(2\lambda)$.
+Assuming that $V_{\text{qw}}$ varies slowly compared to $\lambda$, these Fourier components are insignificant, and we can ignore all non-local and inter-band components in $V_{nm}(z,z^\prime)$.
+In other words, there is a separation of length scales leading to the following \textit{local} approximation \cite{Burt1988} for Eq.~(\ref{EnvEq}):

-Now, for realistic quantum wells, the WW energy scale $E_n - E_0\sim E_\lambda$ ($n\geq 1$) is always much larger than the energy scale of $\langle V_{\text{qw}}\rangle$, so the dominant envelope component of the low-energy states will be $F_0$.
-The dominant term on the left-hand side of Eq.~(\ref{EnvEq2}) for $n \geq 1$ is therefore the $\partial_z F_0$ term, which allows us to approximately solve for $F_{n}$ ~\cite{Burt1988,Luttinger1955}: